apache/kylin/website/_docs/install/configuration.md

 - `kylin.server.external-acl-provider=org.apache.ranger.authorization.kylin.authorizer.RangerKylinAuthorizer`

-> Tip: For more information, please refer to [How to integrate the Kylin plugin in the installation documentation for Ranger](https://cwiki.apache.org/confluence/display/RANGER/Kylin+Plugin)
+> Note: For more information, please refer to [How to integrate the Kylin plugin in the installation documentation for Ranger](https://cwiki.apache.org/confluence/display/RANGER/Kylin+Plugin)